johnstaveley/SecurityEssentials/README.md

 ### Created by <a href="https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fabout.twitter.com%2Fresources%2Fbuttons&amp;region=follow_link&amp;screen_name=johnstaveley&amp;tw_p=followbutton&amp;variant=2.0">@johnstaveley</a> - Last updated 12/12/2020

 ## Introduction
+The security essentials project takes a standard Mvc project and applies Azure platform and .net application security best practise to it.
+Following are the list of threats it protects you from.
+It keeps your application secure through build, platform checks and unit tests.
 This Mvc solution was adapted from the standard MVC template in VS 2019, MVC5, .net 4.8 and Bootstrap 4.
-Following is how using this solution protects you against the Open Web Application Security Project (OWASP) Top 10 security threats in the world today.

 ## Security Enhancements
 This list is based on the OWASP Top 10 2013/2017